0xmetaschool/mock-interviewer-gpt/README.md

 ## License
 This project is licensed under the MIT License - see the [LICENSE file](https://github.com/0xmetaschool/ai-mock-interview/blob/main/LICENSE) for details.

-## Acknowledgments

-- Google Gemini for providing the API
-- Clerk for authenticating the login process
-- Drizzle ORM for enabling efficient database setup and streamlining processes.

 ## Contact

 Please open an issue in the GitHub repository for any queries or support.

-## FAQ
-**Q: Do I need an API key to use MockInterviewerGPT?**
-A: Yes, you will need a Gemini API key to enable AI-powered features such as interview question generation and feedback analysis.
-You can obtain an API key by signing up on the Gemini platform.

-**Q: What job roles can MockInterviewerGPT simulate?**
-A: MockInterviewerGPT can simulate a variety of job roles and is customizable based on job descriptions and experience levels.
-Currently, it supports both technical and non-technical roles, with more specific industry support coming soon.

-**Q: Is my data secure?**
-A: Absolutely.
-We prioritize user data security.
-All information is encrypted and securely stored, and we do not share any personal data with third parties.